tsurdilo/temporal-etcd-dynconfig/README.md

 git checkout v1.31.0   # use the tag matching your deployment
 ```

-**Step 2** — in your `go.mod`, add a replace directive pointing at that checkout:
+**Step 2** — in your `go.mod`, add replace directives for both the Temporal server and this library.
+Neither is published to the module proxy, so both require a local path:

 ```
+replace (
-replace go.temporal.io/server => /path/to/temporal
+    go.temporal.io/server                         => /path/to/temporal
+    github.com/temporalio/temporal-etcd-dynconfig => /path/to/temporal-etcd-dynconfig
+)
 ```

-> **Important:** always point the replace directive at a release tag checkout, not `master`.
-The `master` branch of the Temporal server uses pre-release versions of `go.temporal.io/api` that are not published to the module proxy, which will break `go mod tidy` for anyone who does not also have those pre-release modules locally.
+> **Important:** always point the `go.temporal.io/server` replace directive at a release tag checkout, not `master`.
+The `master` branch uses pre-release versions of `go.temporal.io/api` that are not published to the module proxy, which will break `go mod tidy` for anyone who does not also have those pre-release modules locally.

 ## Configuration